hiyaryan/the-book/9. Error Handling/9-2_Recoverable_Errors_with_Result/README.txt

 Alternatives to Using `match` with Result<T, E>
 Result<T, E> contains closures used to catch errors (see ch 13 for more on closures).
 These closures wrap error catching neatly without the necessity to nest match cases.

+Shortcut for Panic on Error: unwrap and expect Result<T, E> contains helper methods `unwrap` and `expect` that unwraps return value inside `Ok`.
+If the result is `Err`, unwrap will call the default `panic!` macro message, and except will allow a custom message.

+Note that `except` is the choice for error catching in production.